alonsourbano/publika/README.md

 # Publika

-HSL (Helsinki region, Finland) public transport schedule times module for MirrorMirror project
+Finland's public transport schedule times module for MirrorMirror project

 ![Module](docs/fgayavtw.png)

 ## What it does

-The `publika` module shows public transport timetables from HSL (Helsinki region, Finland)
+The `publika` module shows public transport timetables from Finland's cities

 ## Functionalities

 - Can display several stops and/or stations based on configuration
 - Displays stop code, platform/track and ticket zones
 - Supports english, finnish and swedish
+- Support multiple cities: Helsinki, Tampere, Turku among others.
+Check below to see [the full list](#supported-feeds).
 - Displays times in realtime when available
-  - If not, displays the scheduled departure using the `~` symbol, like HSL does.
 - Displays cancelled trips
 - Amount of stops to display can be configured for all stops or individually
 - Displays disruptions (alerts) for services and stops/stations using different icons depending on severity
 - Blinks when service departure time is less than one minute
-- **New** Can also display city bike stations
+- Can also display city bike stations
 - Can display one stop or the whole station
   - For example, one train station has at least two stops, aka tracks.
 Some bus stations has several platforms
 - Can set a delay start to a stop